Tarantula (DC Comics): Catalina Flores

 Catalina Marie Flores grew up in Blüdhaven and witnessed many of the injustices that were carried out throughout the city.
 This prompted her to leave Blüdhaven and join the FBI in Quantico, Virginia.
 It is unknown how long she was an agent, but she eventually left the bureau and returned to Blüdhaven.
 Once there, she learned that her older brother, Assistant D.A.
-Mateo Flores, couldn't turn the tide of corruption that engulfed the city.
+Mateo Flores, was unable to halt the corruption present throughout the city.
 She seemed to be working for the city herself when she encountered John Law, the first Tarantula, when he visited her office to get his SSI check.
 She had previously read a book of memoirs featuring the first Tarantula and she wanted him to sign her copy.
 She then wanted to know everything about John Law during his time as Tarantula.

 Catalina first garnered Nightwing's attention while attending a self-defense class taught by him and she was able to deliver a blow to his body.
 Confident and uninhibited, she was eager to learn other various hand-to-hand defensive moves, as well as getting to know more about Grayson on less formal terms.
 She next caught his eye during her first outings as the second Tarantula.
 Nightwing was unimpressed with her extreme vigilante methods and forbade her to operate in Blüdhaven.
 This angered her and she took off, only to be more of a foil for Grayson down the road.
-During that time, Grayson was investigating the death of Delmore Redhorn, Blüdhaven's corrupt Chief of Police, and discovers evidence indicting the new Tarantula as his killer.
+During that time, Grayson was investigating the death of Delmore Redhorn, Blüdhaven's corrupt Chief of Police, and discovered evidence indicting the new Tarantula as his killer.

 Working with Tad Ryerstad (Nite-Wing), Nightwing was able to have Tarantula arrested for the murder of Redhorn, although in the process the wanted vigilante Tad was arrested as well.
 Mateo was determined to have his sister released, angered that Catalina was arrested with the help of a dubious vigilante.
 After she was released, Tarantula aided Blockbuster in his revenge campaign on Nightwing.
 When ordered to kill Grayson's girlfriend, Barbara Gordon, she instead manipulated a dinner engagement between the two in such a manner that caused Barbara to break up with Grayson.